zctao/ntuplerTT/README.md

       python scripts/writeJobFile.py -h

-  A script to generate all job files using mini-ntuple MINI362_v1 including all systematics:
+  A script is provided to generate all job files using mini-ntuple MINI382_v1 including all systematics:

-      python test/generate_jobfiles_mini362_v1.py
+      python test/generate_jobfiles_mini382_v1.py

-  It writes job files, which can be submitted using qsub later, to ${HOME}/data/batch_output/NtupleTT/latest/ by default.
+  Slurm job files are written to `${HOME}/data/ntupleTT/latest/` by default.
-  A summary of these job files is also written to configs/jobs_mini362_v1/jobfiles.yaml.
+  The generated jobs are summarized in a YAML file: `${HOME}/data/ntupleTT/latest/jobs_mini382_v1/jobfiles.yaml`.

 - To submit the jobs: